awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cloudwatch-events.md

 For more information, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.

+**Note**
+As a best practice, make sure that the permissions granted to your users to access CloudWatch Events use least\-privilege IAM policies, and that only the required permissions are granted\.
+For more information, see [Authentication and Access Control for Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/auth-and-access-control-cwe.html)\.

+## Types of Security Hub Integration with CloudWatch Events<a name="securityhub-cwe-integration-types"></a>

-Security Hub supports three types of integration with CloudWatch Events\.
-First, Security Hub automatically sends all findings to CloudWatch Events as events\.
+Security Hub supports the following types of integration with CloudWatch Events:
++ **All findings \-** Security Hub automatically sends all findings to CloudWatch Events as events\.

   You can define rules in CloudWatch Events that automatically route generated findings to an Amazon S3 bucket, a remediation workflow, or a third\-party tool\.

   Use this method to automatically send all findings, or all findings with specific characteristics, to a response or remediation workflow\.

-Second, Security Hub also sends findings associated with custom actions to CloudWatch Events\.
++ **Findings for custom actions \- **Security Hub also sends findings associated with custom actions to CloudWatch Events\.
 This is useful for analysts working with the Security Hub console who want to send a specific finding, or a small set of findings, to a response or remediation workflow\.

   When you create a custom action, you specify a custom action ID for the custom action\.
 You can use the custom action ID to create a rule in CloudWatch Events that defines a specific action to take when a finding is received that is associated with the custom action ID\.

   For example, you can create a custom action in Security Hub that sends findings to a ticketing system with a custom action ID set to "send\_to\_ticketing"\.
 Then in CloudWatch Events, create a rule that is triggered for any finding received that includes a custom action ID of "send\_to\_ticketing"\.
 The rule in CloudWatch Events includes logic to send the finding to your ticketing system\.
 You can then also select findings within Security Hub and use the custom action in Security Hub to manually send findings to your ticketing system\.

-Third, you can also use custom actions to send a set of insight results to CloudWatch Events\.
-For example, if you see a particular insight result of interest that you want to share with a colleague, you can send that insight result to the colleague via a chat or ticketing system using custom actions\.
++ **Insight results \-** You can also use custom actions to send a set of insight results to CloudWatch Events\.

+  For example, if you see a particular insight result of interest that you want to share with a colleague, you can use custom actions to send that insight result to the colleague via a chat or ticketing system\.
-**Note**
-As a best practice, make sure that the permissions granted to your users to access CloudWatch Events use least\-privilege IAM policies, and that only the required permissions are granted\.
-For more information, see [Authentication and Access Control for Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/auth-and-access-control-cwe.html)\.

 For examples of how to send Security Hub findings to CloudWatch Events for further processing, see [How to Integrate AWS Security Hub Custom Actions with PagerDuty](http://aws.amazon.com/blogs/apn/how-to-integrate-aws-security-hub-custom-actions-with-pagerduty/) and [How to Enable Custom Actions in AWS Security Hub](http://aws.amazon.com/blogs/apn/how-to-enable-custom-actions-in-aws-security-hub/) on the AWS Partner Network \(APN\) Blog\.